 New insights on MiMedx instructions to physicians on how to fraudulently increase compensation.

-Following the release of our previous report titled “Viceroy release MiMedx EOB emails”, Viceroy Research has been contacted by physicians corroborating MiMedx’s role in distributing EOB to fraudulently increase Medicare reimbursement.
+Following the release of our previous report titled “Viceroy release MiMedx EOB emails”, Viceroy Research have been contacted by physicians corroborating MiMedx’s role in distributing EOB to fraudulently increase Medicare reimbursement.
 This occurs through the reclassification of AmnioFix products as EpiFix products in order to obtain Medicare reimbursements.

 MiMedx’s recent nonsensical responses to our research have been evasive and does not acknowledge that at its core, the practice construes Medicare fraud.
 In order to demonstrate this, Viceroy set a Honeypot.
 MiMedx in their desperation to mislead investors, have taken our bait.